Buford, Wyoming

-Buford is an unincorporated ghost town in Albany County, Wyoming, United States.
+Buford is an unincorporated community and ghost town in Albany County, Wyoming, United States.
 It is located between Laramie and Cheyenne on Interstate 80.
 Its last resident, who had been the lone resident for nearly two decades, left in 2012.
+As of the 2020 US Census, the population of the community is zero.

 Location

 Buford is located in the Laramie Mountains, between the towns of Laramie and Cheyenne.
 The town is along the eastern approach to Sherman Hill Summit, the highest point along all of the transcontinental Interstate 80, Lincoln Highway and the Overland Route.
 Buford is also an access to reach the Ames Monument, which marks the highest point along the original routing of the First transcontinental railroad.

 History

 The original town was founded in 1866.
 A Chicago Tribune article from 2012 stated that the locale began as a military outpost during the construction of the Transcontinental Railroad, but shrank when the fort moved to Laramie.
-The town once boasted a population of 2,000.
+The town once boasted a population of 2,001.

 The Buford post office was established in August 1900, originally attributed as being in Laramie County but attributed to Albany County beginning in 1901.
 The post office suspended service on February 1, 1999, and the post office itself was discontinued on July 24, 2004, with mail service given to the post office at Cheyenne.
 There was a school operating in Buford from 1905 to 1962.

 The railroad sold the Buford site to a private buyer in 1970.